a2n-off/archupdate/README.md

 Refresh each 30 minutes, on click or on the interval you set.

-And you can launch an update console via the context menu or the middle click of your mouse !
+You can launch an update console via the context menu or the middle click of your mouse !

-Custom setting for the update command and for the count command !
+Custom setting for ALL the command !

 You can choose between a dot or a label if an update is available.